denisovSN/software_engineering_project1_2017-2018/README.md

 Software Engineering Project

-Implementation of the 'Riversi Game'.
+Implementation of the 'Riversi Game'

 Team members: